Child Custody Lawyer in Queens

 - The stability of the noncustodial parent's home

-A custody attorney can help you understand your legal rights and options and represent you in a court in Queens if necessary.
+A custody attorney can help you understand your legal rights and options and represent you in court in Queens if necessary.
+By working together with legal counsel, parents can ensure that the child's voice is considered and that all decisions made reflect the child's best interests.

 Meet Our Attorney